L13/vscode-diff/README.md

 ## Available Commands

 * `L13 Diff` - Open the diff panel.
-* `Open in L13 Diff` - Open the diff panel with selected files or folders by dialog or context menu.
+* `Open in L13 Diff` - Open the diff panel with selected files or folders in the Visual Studio Code Explorer by dialog or context menu.
 * `L13 Diff: Clear History` - Clear the history of recently used files and folders.
 * `L13 Diff: Delete all favorites` - Delete all favorites.